 Every patient and every eye is different, but patients commonly see well enough to drive the day after receiving cataract surgery.
 Ask your doctor how quickly he or she expects you to recover.

-Are there any side effects to cataract surgery?
+Are there any risks of having cataract surgery?

 Can the cataract lens be replaced if it doesn't work?